seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/docs/support/support.md

 # Submitting Files

-## How to compress files into a zipped folder:
+## How to compress files into a zipped folder

 Many courses' assignments require .zip files/folders containing all of the code and its dependencies to be handed over during submission.